 38 people cited for violations in Clinton email probe

-The department determined that those 38 people were "culpable" in 91 cases of sending classified information in messages that ended up in Clinton's personal email.
-The 38 are current and former State Department officials but were not identified in the report that was sent to Congress this week.
+The investigation, launched more than three years ago, determined that those 38 people were "culpable" in 91 cases of sending classified information that ended up in Clinton's personal email, according to a letter sent to Republican Sen. Chuck Grassley this week.
+The 38 are current and former State Department officials but were not identified.

 The investigation covered 33,000 emails that Clinton turned over for review after her use of the private email account became public.
 The department said it found a total of 588 violations involving information then or now deemed to be classified, but could not assign fault in 497 cases.